Board Officers

 Prairie View A&M University

 Fred Bonner is Professor and Endowed Chair of Educational Leadership and Counseling in the Whitlowe R. Green College of Education at Prairie View A&M University.
 He also serves as the Founding Executive Director and Chief Scientist of the Minority Achievement Creativity and High Ability (MACH-III) Center.
 His research foci illuminate the experiences of academically gifted African American males across the P-20 pipeline, diverse faculty in Academe, and diverse populations in STEM.
 He is co-editor of two books with Stylus Publishing, Building on Resilience: Models and Frameworks of Black Male Success Across the P-20 Pipeline and Diverse Millennials Students in College: Implications for Faculty and Student Affairs.
-His Book Series Diverse Faculty in the Academy is published by Routledge Press and his new refereed journal (Journal of Minority Achievement, Creativity, and Leadership) published by Pennsylvania State University Press is slated for release Fall 2020.
-Bonner is currently developing a theoretical framework, ‘Mascusectionality’ that will explore the engagements of Black men.
+His book series Diverse Faculty in the Academy is published by Routledge Press and his Journal of Minority Achievement, Creativity, and Leadership is published by Pennsylvania State University Press.
+Bonner is currently developing a theoretical framework, ‘Mascusectionality,’ that will explore the engagements of Black men.

 Dr. Anne Rinn